It all started when Uriah Jagger arrived from England and established a worsted spinning operation in southern Maine. The rest is history.

 Jagger Spun was started in the late 1980’s by David Jagger, the current owner, to provide quality yarn for production weavers and knitters.

-In 2014 it was expanded to include 50 & 100 gram hanks for our retail customers worldwide.
+In 2014 it was expanded to include 50 & 100 gram hanks for our wholesale customers worldwide.